-The Change Enablement Standard complies with the UNT System Information Security Handbook (Handbook).
-The Handbook meets State of Texas requirements for Change Enablement in the Texas Cybersecurity Framework, and the State of Texas Department of Information Resources Security Control Standards Catalog.
-Change enablement controls are found in the following sections of the Security Control Standards Catalog:
+The IT Change Management Standard acts the basis for change management practices.
+Change management activities include the planning, review, testing, approval, communication, implementation, evaluation, and documentation of changes.
+Standards noted in this document as well as those that are established to supplement these standards must align with the UNT System Information Security Handbook (Handbook).
+The Handbook is based on requirements of Texas Administrative Code 202 and the State of Texas Department of Information Resources Security Control Standards Catalog.
+Change management controls are found in the following sections of the Security Control Standards Catalog: